Leptodontaceae

 Such as Caduciella came into Leptodontaceae in 1991.

 It originally comprised Alsia, Forsstroemia, and Leptodon.
 Recently described or relocated genera in the family include Caduciella Enroth, Cryptoleptodon Renauld & Cardot, and Taiwanobryum Noguchi (J. Enroth 1992).
 Molecular evidence indicates that this small family may not be monophyletic.

-Family Leucodontaceae now contain Forsstroemia and Alsia.
+Family Leucodontaceae now contains Forsstroemia and Alsia.
 Although some sources note that they are back within the Neckeraceae family.

 Later Cryptoleptodon moved into family Pterobryaceae, and Taiwanobryum moved into family Prionodontaceae.

 Description

 The plants are medium sized, forming loose tufts, dark green to yellow green.
 Corticolous (growing on bark) or saxicolous (growing on rock).